Ryanthomas2/Predictive-Modeling-Project/README.md

 ## 📌 About The Project

-This project implements a machine learning model using **Stochastic Gradient Descent (SGD)** to train a simple linear regression predictor.
+This project implements a machine learning engine using **Stochastic Gradient Descent (SGD)** to train a simple linear regression predictor.
 It’s designed to demonstrate hands-on ML fundamentals and efficient optimization.

 ### 🧠 Features